db4rnR/aureuserp/.ai/100-laravel/700-r-and-d/E_L_A/100-implementation-plan/.archive/duplicates/100-330-github-workflows.md

 **Purpose**: Generates code quality reports and posts them as comments on pull requests.

 **Trigger**:
-- Pull requests opened, synchronized, or reopened to main, master, or develop branches
+- Pull requests opened, synchronized, or reopened to 010-ddl, master, or develop branches

 **Key Features**:
 - PHP 8.4 environment